“Whoa… let’s just stop a moment right there and rewind! Say what?!… Hydrolysed?! Hydrophobic!? Scab what!?… What the h…”

-SEALING (Seal) – refers to the use a vegetable oil to seal one’s hair to retain, prevent and delay moisture release.
-Sealing can also be achieved with the use of film-forming ingredients such as silicone, oat milk, flax seed gel, slippery elm or marshmallow root.
+SEALING (Seal) – refers to the use of a vegetable oil to seal one’s hair to retain, prevent and delay moisture release.
+Sealing can also be achieved with the use of film-forming ingredients such as silicone, oat milk, flaxseed gel, slippery elm or marshmallow root.
 If using oils always ends up in you having greasy hair download the flowchart bellow to avoid that problem.

 Read More: Know When To Trim Transitioning Hair